Ellezique/Full-Stack-App-PART-A/README.md

 ![Expanded App Sitemap](docs/expanded_app.PNG)

 ###### Log in/Sign up: Expansion version
 As above.
-An expansion feature could enable users to select an avatar image or upload their own image.
+An expansion feature could enable users to select an avatar image (a limited number of images posing no storage issues) or upload their own image (requiring a storage solution such as Cloudinary).

 ###### Authentication and Authorisation: Expansion version
 As above.

 ###### Movie/Series Cards: Expansion version
+The Cards feature should have full CRUD functionality so that an Admin user can change the monthly movie/series card and add additional cards as the site grows towards the Expansion version.

 The home page includes multiple movie/series cards.
 Each home page movie/series card will contain the:
 - title